The Ultimate Step by Step Guide to SEO

 3. 84% of Americans are online shopping - right now.

-In order for your business to thrive you must be visible in Google search results.
+In order for your business to thrive, you must be visible in Google search results.
 It’s just that simple.
 And, to be visible in search you must tackle Search Engine Optimization.
-Not to worry, we’re here to help you - after all, we want you to succeed.
+We’re here to help you; after all, we want you to succeed.

 In this beginner’s guide to SEO, we’ll show you how to do SEO like a pro.
-No complex theory or technical jargon.
+There is no complex theory or technical jargon.

 First, we’ll teach you how SEO works.
-Then break it down to simple, actionable steps you can follow for the best results.
+Then, break it down into simple, actionable steps you can follow for the best results.
 Finally, we’ll show you everything needed to build your own Optimization Strategy to get your site ranking higher.

-Now you have a basic understanding of what Search Optimization.
+Now you have a basic understanding of what Search Optimization is.
 But how does it work?
 Think of it as a repeatable process that sends signals to search engines that your content is worth indexing.

 Search Engine Crawler